Home Compare ML.PA vs PSX

 Price setup map for ML.PA and PSX Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer ML.PAPSX Relative valuation Structural strength

-The price setup looks more supportive for Phillips 66, but Compagnie Générale des Établissements Michelin Société en commandite par actions still has the stronger structure.
+Phillips 66 occupies the cheaper side of the setup map, although Compagnie Générale des Établissements Michelin Société en commandite par actions still holds the stronger structural profile.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.